Emily Oster

 There are few things in parenting more likely to provoke strong feelings than sleep training.
 Online —especially on Instagram — you can see a huge range of feelings.
 Depending on who you ask, sleep training is either completely necessary to raise a competent child or a sure-fire way to create an attachment disorder.
 Most of these claims are not evidence-based.
 In the data, whether you sleep train your child or not does not drive long-term outcomes.

-I’ve written about this extensively before, in Cribsheet and in this ParentData post.
+I’ve written about this extensively before, in Cribsheet and in this article.
 There, I focused on the number one question that people ask: Will sleep training damage my baby and ruin our attachment?
 The answer is no. I discuss an extensive array of randomized trials that follow kids up to early childhood and evaluate both child and parental functioning.
 Overall, sleep training programs improve infant sleep, lower parental depression, and seem to have no long-term impacts on children.

-This post is not about those questions.
+This article is not about those questions.
 It is, instead, about the sleep training details.
 Many people are sold on the idea of sleep training, but then there is the how?
 When do you start?
 Is there a better method?

 These questions are not answered with large randomized trials, I am sorry to say.
 You could imagine such a study — recruit people, randomly encourage some to sleep train at three months, some at six, some at nine, and follow their success and their children over time.
 It’s not that it would be impossible to do it, but a really good study like this would take a long time and be expensive.
 Funding for such studies in general pediatrics is not great.
 In addition: based on what we do know, it seems unlikely that there would be any very large differences.
 This means that either you need a huge sample size or you would find nothing.